 This Nutcracker Craft Tutorial and Nutcracker printables may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 We live in Seattle and there are so many awesome Christmas events and winter traditions to do here in the city.

 From outdoor ice skating rinks and Santa breakfasts, to gingerbread villages and massive Christmas light shows, Seattle has it all!

 I think the Pacific Northwest Ballet in Seattle has an awesome Nutcracker ballet for kids.
 It’s the George Ballanchine’s version and all the scenery and costumes were designed by Ian Falconer (who illustrates the Olivia books!)

-Since many of us won’t be able to attend The Nutcracker in person this year, I thought I’d share this cool Nutcracker activity to do with kids at home.
+In anticipation for the ballet, I thought I’d share this cool Nutcracker activity to do with kids at home.